peiswang/MicroNetChallenge/Test.md

 ## Args :
 * --resume : `string`, the path to merged pruned quantized model
-* --half : `string`, can be one of 'True' or 'False', default is 'False', whether to run the network with half precision
+* --half : `string`, can be either 'True' or 'False', default is 'False', whether to run the network with half precision
 * --data-root : `string`, the root directory of cifar100 dataset.
-Please insure that you have already downloaded the cifar100 dataset and sotred in the data-root directory.
-If not, you can download it with torchvision.
+Please insure that you have already downloaded the cifar100 dataset and placed in the data-root directory.
+If not, please download it with torchvision.

 ## Our accuracy :
 |   float32   |  float16    |